dalelane/flink-sql-timeseries-demo/2-timeseries-model/README.md

 In the original recipe, a Jupyter notebook shows how to process the dataset from a CSV file, and use this to create a custom fine tuned time series model.

-In this demo project, I've [exported that custom model](./create-model.py) and [made it available](../3-model-api) for use [from Apache Flink](../6-event-processing-flow-details/granite-timeseries-forecast.sql).
+For this demo project, I've [exported that custom model](./create-model.py) and [made it available](../3-model-api) for use [from Apache Flink](../6-event-processing-flow-details/granite-timeseries-forecast.sql).